chirag127/TubeSumTalk/p.md

 ## **1. Overview**

-The **YouTube Video Summarizer + Read Aloud Sidebar Extension** is a browser extension that automatically summarizes YouTube videos and displays the summary in a sidebar on the video page.
+The **YouTube Video Summarizer + Read Aloud right colomn Extension** is a browser extension that automatically summarizes YouTube videos and displays the summary in a right colomn on the video page.
 Additionally, it offers a "Read Aloud" feature that speaks the summary out loud with real-time, word-by-word highlighting.

 ---

 ## **2. Goals**

 - Summarize YouTube videos using AI.
-- Display summary in a non-intrusive sidebar.
+- Display summary in a non-intrusive right colomn.
 - Provide a Read Aloud feature with word-level highlighting.
 - Support multiple browsers: Chrome, Edge, Firefox.
 - Maintain fast, smooth UX with secure AI processing.